Library Lua Scripts

 -- [optional, default: no folders]

-folders = "Fences/Steel",
+folder = "Fences/Steel",

 -- A description of the instrument.
+Start with a capital letter an end with a

 -- [optional, default: no description]